The Disclaimer

 The Graduate Admissions Process

 The US University Admissions process is well-known to be a ‘black box’ (largely uninterpretable).
-You and I may draw our conclusions but nobody can provide a binary answer with 100% confidence as to whether a given applicant’s chances of getting in.
+You and I may draw our conclusions but nobody can provide a binary answer with 100% confidence as to a given applicant’s chances of getting in.

 For a detailed breakdown of this process, please read Karthik Raghunathan’s Demystification of the Graduate Admissions Process.
 While applying to grad school, you will get conflicting pieces of advice from people based on what has worked for them.
 It is natural for people to claim they have a hack to explain this ‘black box’ admissions process.
 However, my advice is to take their advice with a pinch of salt.
 But that too, is yet another piece of advice.